 However, it is also recommended that you lodge your visa application taking into account national holidays of the country of destination and Russia.
 Please note that during holidays the operation of certain consular services may be reduced.

 Also, an applicant who wishes to submit a visa application directly at the Embassy of Portugal in Moscow is required to make a prior appointment at the Embassy.
-To make the appointment, please visit Ministry of Portugal website.

 Please check the harmonized list of supporting documents to be submitted by applicants as per the Visa type.